I offer counselling, psychotherapy and clinical supervision from a quiet, comfortable practice in Brentwood, Essex. I also offer sessions online.

-My Training and Experience
+Training and experience

-You can read more about my experience and qualifications here, and the type of counselling and psychotherapy I practice here - or for something not written by me, some useful summaries are available British Psychoanalytic Council and Psychology Today.
+You can read more about my experience and qualifications here, and the type of counselling and psychotherapy I practice here - or for something not written by me, some useful summaries are available from the British Psychoanalytic Council and Psychology Today.

-Why Seek Counselling & Psychotherapy?
+Why Counselling & Psychotherapy?

 It can be hard to know who to talk to about such things without embarrassment or shame, and to give them the attention they warrant.
 Meeting with a counsellor or psychotherapist offers a confidential space where whatever you're experiencing can be expressed and thought about safely.

 As well as helping to lessen difficulties such as stress, anxiety, depression or relationship issues, counselling and psychotherapy helps to uncover your own particular strengths, abilities and capacity for enjoyment.
 It also helps us develop a deeper understanding of yourself and the reasons underlying your current difficulties.
 Because of this, effective counselling and psychotherapy helps to develop a meaningful sense of self-awareness and the capacity to live a more fulfilling life.